sympy/scipy-2016-tutorial/source/mathematics.rst

 Tasks
 -----

 #.
-Repeat this procedure but expand wrt `a` in the first step.
+Repeat this procedure but expand with respect to `a` in the first step.
 #.
 Use this procedure to derive a formula for `\cos(a + b)`.

 Not only symbolics: numerical computing